South Wales Central

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Critical concerns included inadequate handover for fall risks between wards and poor record-keeping, especially regarding falls documentation.
+Concerns summary (AI summary) Critical concerns included inadequate handover for fall risks between wards and poor record-keeping, especially regarding falls documentation.
 There was also a lack of 'joined-up' thinking and insufficient systems for booking one-to-one care for high-risk patients.

 Maurice Isaacs